Kinnoull Hill: Summit

 Near the summit, which is divided into two points, is the Windy Gowle, a hollow which (historically, at least) offered "an echo of nine distinct reverberations".

 William Wallace is said to have concealed himself in a cave on the hill, to avoid detection by his pursuers.

-Kinnoull Tower

-On an outcrop a few hundred yards to the east of, and several feet below, the summit is Kinnoull Tower, a folly built in the eighteenth century, by Thomas Hay, 9th Earl of Kinnoull, to resemble castles along the Rhine he had admired in Germany during his Grand Tour of Europe.
-Kinnoull saw a similarity between the mountainous landscape along the Rhine and the rocky outcrops on his estate near Perth.
-On his return, to achieve a similar effect, he built a modest castle on the highest point of Kinnoull Hill, with its tower overlooking the River Tay.
-The tower is a Category B listed structure.

-Another of Hay's lasting legacies is the Perth Bridge over the Tay, which he helped fund.

-Jane Austen visited Kinnoull Hill in September 1789.
-She described Kinnoull Tower in "Lesley Castle", one of two Scottish stories in her Juvenilia, as:

-An old and Mouldering Castle, which is situated two miles from Perth on a bold projecting Rock, and commands an extensive view of the Town and its delightful Environs.Today the tower is more easily accessible, via a winding footpath through the woodland park.

 Awards

 In 2009 and again in 2010, Kinnoull Hill was awarded Green Flag status.

 In 2010, Kinnoull Hill Woodland Park also came runner up in Scotland's Finest Woods Awards.

 Management

 Kinnoull Hill Woodland Park is managed in a partnership between Forestry and Land Scotland and Perth & Kinross Council.
 A Users Group has also been established for many years and supports the management of the Woodland Park through a Management Committee.
 Branklyn Garden was built by Dorothy Renton and her husband in the western foothills of Kinnoull Hill.
 The house and garden are owned by the National Trust for Scotland.

 In 1793, wild roses which were discovered on the hill were transplanted into an extensive nearby nursery owned by James Dickson and James Brown.
 At its peak, the nursery employed around eighty people.